felixhj/sldl-gui-macos/README.md

    - This is a known initialization issue that occasionally occurs
    - **Solution**: Restart the application - the GUI queue setup happens during initialization
-   - If persistent, check that you're using Python 3.6+ and tkinter is properly installed
+   - If persistent, check that you're using Python 3.9+ and PyObjC is properly installed

 3. **IndentationError in soulseek_downloader.py**: